xrysamuel/CS2303-FileSystem/README.md

 abcde
 ```

-Here, we create a temporary account "temp-acc", make a file and change its mode to "511" (i.e. "rwxrwxrwx"), and finally we remove the account "temp-acc".
-After deleting a user, the UID (user identifier) will not be reclaimed.
-In order to protect the data, the files and folders belonging to that user will not be deleted.
-The UID 0 (root user) still has full permissions for these files and folders, so there is no need to worry that they will become inaccessible.
+In another scenario, we create a temporary account, "temp-acc," make a file, and change its mode to "511".
+Finally, we remove "temp-acc."
+It's important to note that when a user is deleted, their UID (user identifier) is not reclaimed.
+To safeguard data, files and folders belonging to the deleted user are not automatically removed.
+The root user (UID 0) retains full permissions over these files, ensuring they remain accessible.

 ```
 > cacc temp-acc temppassword